tlswg/tls13-spec/draft-ietf-tls-tls13.md

   handshake with B and probably retry the request, leading to duplication on the server system as a whole.

-The first class of attack can be prevented by sharing the state across all of the servers that would accept the 0-RTT, providing a guarantee that the 0-RTT is only accepted once.
+The first class of attack can be prevented by sharing state in orter to provide a guarantee that the 0-RTT is only accepted once.
 Servers SHOULD provide that level of replay safety, by implementing one of the methods described in this section or by equivalent means.
-It is understood, however, that due to operational concerns not all deployments would maintain the state at that level.
-Therefore, in normal operation, clients will not know which, if any, of these mechanisms servers actually implement and hence MUST only send early data which they are willing to be replayed.
+It is understood, however, that due to operational concerns not all deployments will maintain the state at that level.

-Besides replays, there is a class of attacks where even the operations normally considered idempotent could be exploited by a large number of replays (timing attacks, resource limit exhaustion and others described in {{replay-0rtt}}).
+Therefore, in normal operation, clients will not know which, if any, of these mechanisms servers actually implement and hence MUST only send early data which they are deem safe to be replayed.

+In addition to the direct effects of replays, there is a class of attacks where even operations normally considered idempotent could be exploited by a large number of replays (timing attacks, resource limit exhaustion and others described in {{replay-0rtt}}).
 Those can be mitigated by providing a guarantee that every 0-RTT payload can be replayed only a limited number of times.
-In order to provide such level of replay protection, the server MUST ensure that any instance of it (be it a machine, a thread or any other entity within the relevant serving infrastructure) would accept the same 0-RTT handshake only once.
-This can be done by using ClientHello recording locally, or by any other method that provides same or a stronger guarantee.
-The "at most once per server instance" guarantee is a minimum requirement; servers SHOULD limit 0-RTT replays further when necessary.
+The server MUST ensure that any instance of it (be it a machine, a thread or any other entity within the relevant serving infrastructure) would accept the same 0-RTT handshake only once; this limits the number of replays to the number of server instances in the deployment.
+Such guarantee can be accomplished by using ClientHello recording locally, or by any other method that provides the same or a stronger guarantee.
+The "at most once per server instance" guarantee is a minimum requirement; servers SHOULD limit 0-RTT replays further when feasible.

 The second class of attack cannot be prevented at the TLS layer and MUST be dealt with by any application.
 Note that any application whose